IRReza/hexcrafters-handbook/README.md

 ## Features Behind the Scenes
 - Error catching and error reporting
-- Using Angluar JS and Bootstrap frameworks
+- Using Angular JS and Bootstrap frameworks
 - AJAX loading, single-page design, and clean URLs
 - My best attempt at good-practices OOP, clean and documented code

 ## What Happens When Someone Uses the Site? (for those interested)
-- Page loads and a user can choose thier region and enter their summoner name
+- Page loads and a user can choose their region and enter their summoner name
 - This info is sent via a HTTP request through Angular to the PHP-written internal API
 - The API routes the request according to the endpoint (eg. "api/v1/user/goevo")
 - The API then connects to the Riot API and looks up the user's info including ID